MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-allow-block-list-email-spoof-configure.md

 #### Use the Microsoft 365 Defender portal to create block entries for domains and email addresses in the Tenant Allow/Block List

-You can create block entries for domains and email addresses directly in the Tenant Allow/Block List.

 Email messages from these senders are marked as *high confidence spam* (SCL = 9).
 What happens to the messages is determined by the [anti-spam policy](anti-spam-policies-configure.md) that detected the message for the recipient.
 For more information, see the **Spam** detection action in [EOP anti-spam policy settings](recommended-settings-for-eop-and-office365.md#eop-anti-spam-policy-settings).

 > [!NOTE]
 > Users in the organization also can't *send* email to these blocked domains and addresses.
-The message is returned in the following non-delivery report (also known as an NDR or bounce message): `550 5.7.703 Your message can't be delivered because one or more recipients are blocked by your organization's tenant recipient block policy.` The entire message is blocked for all *external* recipients of the message, even if only one recipient email address or domain is defined in a block entry.
+The message is returned in the following non-delivery report (also known as an NDR or bounce message): `550 5.7.703 Your message can't be delivered because one or more recipients are blocked by your organization's tenant recipient block policy.` The entire message is blocked for all *external* recipients of the message, even if only one recipient email address or domain is defined in the block entry.

 1. In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to **Policies & rules** \> **Threat Policies** \> **Rules** section \> **Tenant Allow/Block Lists**.
-Or, to go directly to the **Tenant Allow/Block List** page, use <https://security.microsoft.com/tenantAllowBlockList>.
+Or, to go directly to the **Tenant Allow/Block Lists** page, use <https://security.microsoft.com/tenantAllowBlockList>.

-2. On the **Tenant Allow/Block List** page, verify that the **Domains & addresses** tab is selected.
+2. On the **Tenant Allow/Block Lists** page, verify that the **Domains & addresses** tab is selected.

 3. On the **Domains & addresses** tab, select :::image type="icon" source="../../media/m365-cc-sc-create-icon.png" border="false"::: **Block**.